Rated: 18+ · Short Story · Horror/Scary · #1028269

 She shuffled toward the door, her silver hair in disarray, clumps of it sticking out comically as if she had just seen a ghost.
 She was only twenty-eight but looked twice that age.
 Her eyes were as dark as black water and set deeply into her skull against pale and pasty skin.
 She was frail—weak looking, as though she had never slept a day in her life.
 As she came forward, she stuck her index finger to her lips, “Shhh,” she whispered.
 “Let’s keep our voices down, okay, Tony?
 I’ve just put Elizabeth to bed.
 She’s been so cranky of late.”

 Tony nodded, still not looking at her.
 “Of course, Miss Grange.
 Here’s your medicine.
 It’ll help you sleep.”

-There was a small metal tray, like a coin drop, in the center of the door, covered by a swinging flap.
+A small metal tray was in the center of the door, like a coin drop, covered by a swinging flap.
 Tony dropped two little green pills inside.
 They rattled around before settling to the bottom.
 “You take those, Miss Grange, and then get some rest, okay?”

 “Do you want me to call the doctor, Miss Grange?”

 “No . . . no need, Tony, but you can give him these.”
 She bent to the door and put something into the tray; it clattered around like a ball dropping onto a roulette wheel.
 Tony reached in and grabbed two plastic eyeballs, the doll’s eyes.

 “Okay, Miss Grange, I’ll be sure to give them to him.”

 “Tell him I didn’t want to do it, Tony.”
 She anxiously glanced next door, afraid of something.
 “He told me to do it.”